 - Bank Letter – that shows the days when the account was opened, the total amount of money deposited during the past year and the present balance.

-If you have property in your home country or somewhere else the you should show proof for that.
-Having a property is a huge plus if you are applying for a nonimmigrant visa, since that shows you have stronger ties with your home country and you do not intend to remain in the US.
+If you have a property in your home country or somewhere else you should show proof for that.
+Having property is a huge plus if you are applying for a nonimmigrant visa since that shows you have stronger ties with your home country and you do not intend to remain in the US.
 If you do, bring proof on the appointment day as:

 - Original ownership papers